 A good attendance policy should be flexible enough, so you don’t lose your best employees.

-Along with your attendance policy, you should write a no call, no show policy.
+Along with your attendance policy, you should write a no show, no call policy.
 Typically, this is to help prevent miscommunication.
 For example, if someone doesn’t show up to work one day, it may be because they didn’t report their absence correctly.
 You may not want to terminate an employee over what could potentially be a mistake.

 Some businesses implement a 3-day no call, no show policy.
 Then they use their disciplinary process as each day goes by.

-If you have someone that has multiple times of no show, no call, then you may want to make sure these discipline methods are concurrent.
+IIf you have someone that has multiple times of no show, no call, then you may want to make sure these discipline methods are concurrent.
 For example, if they have a no show in January, that would be a verbal warning.
 If they have a no show in March, that would be a written warning.
-They should understand that a no call, no show is not tolerated.
+They should understand that a no show, no call is not tolerated.

 Your policies should include written procedures about how to schedule a day off.